MSecure/contact-tracing-us/COVID Alert NC_v1.6/README.md

 ### MANIFEST ANALYSIS
  - Broadcast Receiver
-   ~~- False Positive.
-The permission is mained by the Google API used.~~
+   - False Positive.
+The permission is mained by the Google API used.
    - Permission: com.google.android.gms.nearby.exposurenotification.EXPOSURE_CALLBACK
    [android:exported=true]
    - To obtain an certificate for this permission, an allowlisted Google account.
 We assume that this account would only be granted to approved users by Google and these users are not malicious.